Wong Jack-man: Fight with Bruce Lee

-This is in contrast to Wong and William Chen's account of the fight as they state the fight lasted an unusually long 20–25 minutes.
-Wong was unsatisfied with Lee's account of the match and published his own version in the Chinese Pacific Weekly, a Chinese language newspaper in San Francisco.
-The article, which was featured on the front page, included a detailed description of the fight by Wong, concluding with an invitation for a public rematch if Lee found his account inaccurate or disingenuous.
-Lee made no public response to the article, closed his school and moved from the area shortly thereafter.
+This is in contrast to Wong and William Chen's account of the fight, as they state the fight lasted an unusually long 20–25 minutes.
+Wong disputed Lee's version of events and published his own account in the Chinese Pacific Weekly, a Chinese language newspaper in San Francisco.

+According to Wong's published account, the fight began at approximately 6:05 when Lee asked him to step forward in the middle of the school.
+Wong stated that he had extended "a hand of friendship" in accordance with martial arts traditions, but Lee initiated the attack.
+Wong maintained that neither combatant fell to the ground during the encounter, though both fighters were "swayed" and "grazed" their opponent.
+He specifically denied claims that Lee had knocked him back against a wall or forced him to plead for "mercy."

-In Bruce Lee: A Life by Matthew Polly, who shares a few insights from his extensive research and interview process, he says that according to David Chin, who arranged the match on Wong's behalf, Lee overwhelmed Wong with his opening series of attacks as Wong was approaching for the customary salute, causing Wong to turn his back and run.
-Lee chased him around the room until Wong tripped and fell.
-Lee jumped on top of Wong and rained down punches, forcing Chin to intervene and rescue Wong.
+However, a significantly different account was provided by David Chin, who had arranged the match on Wong's behalf.
+According to Chin's interview with Matthew Polly, Lee overwhelmed Wong with his opening series of attacks as Wong was approaching for the customary salute, causing Wong to turn his back and run.
+Chin stated that Lee chased Wong around the room until Wong tripped and fell, after which Lee jumped on top of Wong and rained down punches, forcing Chin to intervene and rescue Wong.

+The Chinese Pacific Weekly article, which featured Wong's version on the front page, concluded with Wong declaring he would not argue his case further in newspapers.
+Instead, he offered that if challenged to fight again, he would hold a public exhibition so that "everyone can see with their own eyes."
+Lee made no public response to Wong's article and closed his Oakland school shortly thereafter, relocating to Los Angeles where he would later achieve fame in Hollywood.

 Wong later expressed regret over fighting Lee, attributing it to arrogance, both on the part of Lee and himself.

 Later life and death

 Wong instructed classes in California at the Fort Mason Center in San Francisco and at the First Unitarian Church in Oakland for the better part of five decades before retiring in 2005.
-Wong Jack-man's top two students continue his legacy of teaching.
+Wong's top two students continue his legacy of teaching.
 In San Francisco, Rick Wing who took over his teacher's school after his retirement in December 2005 teaches classes at a private location.
-In San Rafael and San Anselmo in Marin County, California, Scott Jensen runs the 10,000 Victories School that teaches Wong Jack-man's arts.
+In San Rafael and San Anselmo in Marin County, California, Scott Jensen runs the 10,000 Victories School that teaches Wong Jack-man's martial arts.
 In Oakland, California, The EBM Kung Fu Academy teaches Wong's lineage.

 Wong died in California on December 26, 2018.